OUBS differentiates itself through a distinctive distance learning practice-based pedagogy, underpinned by our focus on practice-engaged research.

 The OU was the only option in terms of university, as it allowed me to fit my studies around full-time employment.James MarkeyRead more

 Teaching is facilitated by a network of subject-specialist tutors who are also working professionals, bringing expertise and contemporary experience to contextualise learning.
 They guide, advise and support students throughout their studies, mark and give feedback on assignments, and provide group tuition.

 The OUBS teaching model enables us to deliver consistent learning experiences at scale.
-Every student, no matter where they live, studies using robust, innovative and research-informed materials that are widely acknowledged to be of extremely high quality (in fact, OU materials are so good that two thirds of the UK’s biggest universities use them too).
+Every student, no matter where they live, studies using robust, innovative and research-informed materials.